ruihan-dong/Awesome-AMP-Design/README.md

 - *AI-Driven Antimicrobial Peptide Discovery: Mining and Generation (**Acc.
 Chem.
 Res.
 2025**)*
   - A review written by famous experts in current AMP area.
+- *Machine Learning-Assisted Prediction and Generation of Antimicrobial Peptides (**Small Sci 2025**)*
+- *From Membrane Composition to Antimicrobial Strategies: Experimental and Computational Approaches to AMP Design and Selectivity （**Small 2025**)*
 - *Tutorial: guidelines for the use of machine learning methods to mine genomes and proteomes for antibiotic discovery (**Nat Protocols 2025**)*
 - *Deep Learning for Antimicrobial Peptides: Computational Models and Databases (**J Chem Inf Model 2025**)*
 - *Leveraging large language models for peptide antibiotic design (**Cell Rep Phys Sci 2025**)*